cmpitg/cmpitg.github.com/random/ideal-system.md

 * Main programming languages:
   - Compiled: Golang.
-  - Interpreted: Racket.
+  - Interpreted: Racket and TypeScript

 * Inter-program communication:

   - There is a server that collects and dispatches messages:
     * Like DBus or Plan 9's plumber.
-    * Message format?
-JSON or REST?

   - Each program implements the same IPC protocol.
 TODO: make a graphics.

+  - Server types: Named pipe, or HTTP (lightweight?), or Unix domain socket?

+  - Message protocol: JSON or REST?

 * GUI programming:
   - Scriptable.